Shonacw/Conversation_Analysis_Project/README.md

 ## Discussion Trees: Visualising Conversation Structure and Topic Evolution
-This part of the project is investigating how to best visualise the evolution of ideas and nature/flow of conversation from a given podcast transcript.
+This part of the project investigates how we can best visualise the evolution of ideas and nature/flow of conversation from a given podcast transcript.
 The output graphic will represent a visual snapshot of the conversation, providing a viewer immediate insight to the extent to which different topics were discussed.
 It will make key themes and points discussed accessible, highlighting which points need to be built out and which have yet to be explored all at just a glance.